Types Riot: Background

 The ruling elite of Upper Canada consisted of members of the Family Compact, who were descendants of Loyalist families.
 Shortly after the War of 1812, they convinced the lieutenant-governor of the colony to appoint them to the unelected executive council and positions in the judicial system while occupying higher offices in the Anglican church and the boards of financial institutions.
 They used their power to benefit themselves and their families economically.
 At the time, members of the Family Compact were also referred to as Tories, while modern-day historians sometimes refer to the group as Conservatives.
 Reformers were the political opponents of the Family Compact.
 Journalists such as William Lyon Mackenzie published newspapers that questioned the authority of the Tory ruling elite.
 The Family Compact tried to maintain their political power by attacking and disrupting Reformer political meetings.

 In 1824, Mackenzie began publishing the Colonial Advocate, a newspaper critical of the government and the Family Compact.
 The newspaper was a popular publication amongst people who were displeased with the administration of Upper Canada.
 Under the pseudonym "Patrick Swift", Mackenzie published articles that questioned the Family Compact's ability to run the colony and how they used their legal power to enrich themselves.
 For the Colonial Advocate's second anniversary on May 18, 1826, Mackenzie published several negative stories on the history of Family Compact members.
 He accused female ancestors of the Family Compact of having many sexual partners and having been infected with syphilis, and he criticized their personal appearance.
 On June 8, 1826, Mackenzie published an account of an 1817 duel between Samuel Jarvis, a Tory government official, and John Ridout, the son of a prominent Reformer, which resulted in Ridout's death.
 Jarvis considered this a personal attack on his character and commentary on a private matter.

-The Colonial Advocate's printing press was located at the northwest corner of Palace Street and Frederick Street in York, Upper Canada (now known as Toronto).
+The Colonial Advocate's printing press was located at the northwest corner of Palace Street (Now Front Street East) and Frederick Street in York, Upper Canada (now known as Toronto).
 Mackenzie lived there with his mother Elizabeth, his wife Isabel, and his children James and Elizabeth.
 Isabel's siblings, Margaret and James Baxter, were also living on the property and the latter was an apprentice of Mackenzie.
 Two other apprentices lived there, along with a journeyman named Charles French.
 Mackenzie travelled to Queenston before the riot for unknown reasons and left his foreman, Ferguson, in charge of the press in his absence.